About the Circle

 - Enhance programs at OBU through the women's knowledge, talents, skills, and philanthropic ministries.

-- Engage alumnae, friends, and OBU community in enriching academic, social, and spiritual life on Bison Hill.
+- Engage alumnae, friends, and the OBU community in enriching academic, social, and spiritual life on Bison Hill.

 - Equip women with resources, opportunities, and challenges that empower them professionally, personally, academically, and spiritually.